Trauma and Post-Traumatic Stress Syndrome

 Trauma usually involves a threat to your life or physical safety.
 However, any situation that makes you feel isolated emotionally can cause a traumatic impact regardless of residual physical harm.
 Your subjective emotions to singular events (rather than the objective circumstances) are what determine the actual impact of a traumatic event.

 Any accident, injury, or violent attack, especially if unexpected or something that occurred in childhood, can cause significant trauma.
 Major lifestyle changes such as natural disasters, life-threatening illnesses, or repeated incidents of bullying, domestic violence, or child neglect also apply.
 Additional examples of overlooked causes of trauma might include surgery (especially within the first three years of life), the sudden death of a relative, or the end of a significant relationship.
 Any incident where someone was cruel can leave traces of trauma.

 The category of Trauma and Stressor-Related Disorders within the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) discusses how different trauma exposure levels can result in various symptoms.
 Trauma survivors may experience physical symptoms such as:

 - Compulsive behaviors

 - Memory loss

 Types of Trauma Treatment

-Trauma treatment designed to get to the core of each patient’s struggle is part of every Headwaters at Origins program.
+Trauma treatment designed to get to the core of each client’s struggle is part of every Headwaters program.
 Headwaters’ trauma therapies include: